 Around El Nido

 Rent a scooter for a day or 2 and explore!
-(500 peso’s) A few places you can visit:
+A few places you can visit:

-» Marimegmeg Beach – Just a 10 to 15 min trycile ride from El Nido town you will find this beach with one of the best views you’ll ever see.
+» Marimegmeg Beach – Just a short tricycle ride from El Nido town you’ll find this beach with one of the best views you’ll ever see.
 There are a few beach restaurants and resorts where you can eat.
-Expect slow service though.

-Palawan’s beauty is truly breathtaking but be prepared to go back in time a little bit.
-Less tourist (positive), less tasty food than you’re might used to in Asia, beautiful nature, but not a lot of beautiful architecture.
+To summarise, Palawan’s beauty is truly breathtaking but be prepared to go back in time a little bit.
+Less tourist (positive), less tasty food than you might be used to in Asia, beautiful nature, but not a lot of beautiful architecture.
 Beaches enough though!
 Drop me a line in the comments if you need any other tips!